 Attend writing events

-Inject some strictness and variety into your week with writing breakfasts, afternoons, and bootcamps (all virtual for now).
+Inject some strictness and variety into your week with writing breakfasts, afternoons, and bootcamps (virtual or in person).
 Find out more on the Events page, or check the homepage for upcoming dates.

 Contact the coordinator Emily for a 1-1 consultation to talk through any aspect of your writing practice.
 Emily can normally offer consultations only to programme participants.
-If you’re already taking part, use the contact form to request a consultation.
-If not, feel free to get in touch and Emily will try to direct you to other useful resources.
+If you’re already taking part, email Emily to request a consultation.
+If not, feel free to get in touch via the contact form and Emily will try to direct you to other useful resources.

 Because of a mandatory class for my degree I can’t really make the writing breakfasts, bootcamps, or afternoons.
 However, the weekly correspondences with Emily were always uplifting and helpful – I love the variation of her tips and the way they explain different “methods of writing and working” so thoughtfully.
 On top of that, I had a GREAT meeting with Emily at the beginning of term that really helped me figure out some ways to “protect my writing time” and treat it as something crucial that needs its own habits and patterns.